DataDog/dd-sdk-android-gradle-plugin/docs/upload_mapping_file.md

    ```

 2. [Create a dedicated Datadog API key][2] and export it as an environment variable named `DD_API_KEY` (alternatively, pass it as a task property).
-3. Optionally, configure the plugin to upload files to the EU region by configuring the plugin in your Gradle script:
+3. Optionally, configure the plugin to upload files to the EU region by configuring the plugin in your `build.gradle` script:

    ```
    datadog {